 7. Seeking Possibilities Vs. Avoiding Risks

-Working within a scope of tasks and goals can bring rigidity to managers because there is little flexibility involved.
+Working within the scope of tasks and goals can bring rigidity to managers because there is little flexibility involved.
 This systematic approach to management in order to complete assigned tasks can render managers averse to risks.

 8. Growth Vs. Sustenance